-To set out the criteria for the payment of employee staff superannuation contributions in addition to payments made in accordance with the contributions in addition to payments made in accordance with the Superannuation Guarantee (Administration) Act 1992.
-ADMINISTRATIVE - STATUTORY ADMINISTRATIVE - STATUTORY Council will contribute on a matching basis up to an additional 6% of an employee's gross salary to a complying superannuation fund provided that an employee contributes a maximum amount up to 6% of their gross salary, either as an after-tax deduction or via salary sacrifice.
+3.6 STAFF SUPERA NNUATION POLICY Purpose To set out the criteria for the payment of employee staff superannuation contributions in addition to payments made in accordance with the Superannuation Guarantee (Administration) Act 1992.
+Status ADMINISTRATIVE - STATUTORY Policy Council will contribute on a matching basis up to an additional 6% of an employee's gross salary to a complying superannuation fund provided that an employee contributes a maximum amount up to 6% of their gross salary, either as an after-tax deduction or via salary sacrifice.
 Employees are free to contribute more than 6% of their gross salary but Council's contribution is capped at 6%.
 This policy does not apply to staff employed under the previous policy of council contribution.
 Council staff employed prior to 1 January 2019 can continue with the matching arrangements under the previous policy.
-Related Procedure Amendment Authority Level Related Delegation Related Local Superannuation Guarantee (Administration) Act 1992 Local Government Act 1955 (Part VIA - Employee Superannuation) December 2015
+Related Procedure Amendment Authority Level Related Delegation Related Local Superannuation Guarantee (Administration) Act 1992 Law/Legislation Local Government Act 1955 (Part VIA - Employee Superannuation) Adopted/Amended December 2015

-3.7 INVESTN Purpose To invest the local government's surplus funds, with consideration of risk and the most favourable rate of interest available to it at the time, for that investment type, while ensuring that its liquidity requirement is being met.
+Purpose To invest the local government's surplus funds, with consideration of risk and the most favourable rate of interest available to it at the time, for that investment type, while ensuring that its liquidity requirement is being met.
 Status ADMINISTRATIVE - STATUTORY Policy INVESTMENT OBJECTIVES: To take a conservative approach to investments, but with a focus to add value through prudent investment of funds.
 To have investment funds achieve a return consistent with the Bank Bill Swap Rate (BBSW) 90 day Bank Bill Index.
 To achieve a high level of security by using recognised ratings criteria To maintain an adequate level of diversification.
 To have ready access to funds for day-to-day requirements, without penalty To exercise a deliberative preference in favour of "green" investments.
 STATUTORY COMPLIANCE All investments are to be made in accordance with: (i) Local Government Act 1995 - Section 6.14; and (ii) Local Government (Financial Management) Regulations 1996 - Regulation 19 and 19C.
-INVESTING FUNDS When investing funds the Shire: Shall only deposit funds with 'authorised institutions' meaning: a an authorised deposit-taking institution as defined in the Banking Act 1959 (Commonwealth) section 5; or b. the Western Australian Treasury Corporation established by the Western Australian Treasury Corporation Act 1986; ii) (Shall not invest in 'foreign currency' meaning a currency excep the currency of Australia; iii) Shall not deposit for a fixed term of more than 3 years; iv) Shall not deposit at-call for a term of more than 180 days; v) Shall not invest in bonds that are not guaranteed by the Commonwealth Government, or a State or Territory Government; vi) Shall not invest in bonds with a term to maturity of more than 3 119 risk m nave regard for the inve atrix as presented in th ' table below.
-INVESTMENT D DIVERSIFICATION ANI O CREDIT RISK MATE RIX placing investme n accordance with the fe ents, consideration sha ating and interest rate. • Diversification a nd Credit Risk Matrix T able Long Term Ra ting Short Term Ratir ng Maximum % with any Maximum Total (Standard & Poor's) (Standard & Poor's) one Institution Total Por Government Guaranteed Deposits Government Guaranteed Deposits 100% 100% AAA Category A1+ 60% 100% AA Category A1+ horised investments he 40% 90% no longer fall wit they shall be div hin the above listed cre ested immediately or a ating order 0-365 days edit ratings and diversits soon as is possible. - A1 a strop emely strong degree of ng degree of safety for sfactory capacity for tin ng Order is: timely payment / payment - AA+ an extremely str very strong capacity to ; to products made i not investing in f ents "Green" investm n authorised institutions ossil fuel industries.
-We ative preference will be s that respect the envir hen investing surplus ( ronment by Council
+INVESTING FUNDS When investing funds the Shire: i) Shall only deposit funds with 'authorised institutions' meaning: a an authorised deposit-taking institution as defined in the Bankin Act 1959 (Commonwealth) section 5; or b. the Western Australian Treasury Corporation established by the Western Australian Treasury Corporation Act 1986; ii) (Shall not invest in 'foreign currency' meaning a currency excep the currency of Australia; iii) Shall not deposit for a fixed term of more than 3 years; iv) Shall not deposit at-call for a term of more than 180 days; v) Shall not invest in bonds that are not guaranteed by the Commonwealth Government, or a State or Territory Government; vi) Shall not invest in bonds with a term to maturity of more than 3 years vii) Shall have regard for the investment diversification and credit risk matrix as presented in the 'Diversification and Credit Risk Matrix' table below.